The Ultimate Guide to Leather Care

 - Don't get leather wet wherever possible

-- Don't dry wet leather next to a radiator or with a hairdryer
+- Don't dry wet leather next to a radiator or with a

 - Don't tumble dry leather